Pekmen/youtube-search/README.md

 A web app for browsing and saving Youtube videos.
 Backend is a simple webpack dev server, and frontend is done with React/Redux.
+Autocomplete might be a bit slow, since requests are sent through external CORS proxy server

 ## HOW DO I RUN IT?